Feature Fusion for Online Mutual Knowledge Distillation: Abstract

 \section{Abstract}

-We propose a learning framework named Feature Fusion Learning (FFL) that efficiently trains a powerful classifier through a fusion module which combines the feature maps generated from parallel neural networks.
+We propose a learning framework named Feature Fusion Learning (FFL) that efficiently trains a powerful classifier through a fusion module which combines the feature maps generated from parallel neural networks and generates meaningful feature maps.
 Specifically, we train a number of parallel neural networks as sub-networks, then we combine the feature maps from each sub-network using a fusion module to create a more meaningful feature map.
 The fused feature map is passed into the fused classifier for overall classification.
 Unlike existing feature fusion methods, in our framework, an ensemble of sub-network classifiers transfers its knowledge to the fused classifier and then the fused classifier delivers its knowledge back to each sub-network, mutually teaching one another in an online-knowledge distillation manner.
 This mutually teaching system not only improves the performance of the fused classifier but also obtains performance gain in each sub-network.
-Moreover, our model is more beneficial because different types of network can be used for each sub-network.
-We have performed a variety of experiments on multiple datasets such as CIFAR-10, CIFAR-100 and ImageNet and proved that our method is more effective than other alternative methods in terms of performance of both sub-networks and the fused classifier.
+Moreover, our model is more beneficial than other alternative methods because different types of network can be used for each sub-network.
+We have performed a variety of experiments on multiple datasets such as CIFAR-10, CIFAR-100 and ImageNet and proved that our method is more effective than other alternative methods in terms of performances of both sub-networks and the fused classifier, and the aspect of generating meaningful feature maps.
+The code is available at this link\footnote{\url{https://github.com/Jangho-Kim/FFL-pytorch}}